malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-A value of `true` indicates to the Defender that it needs to collect information for this processing unit.
+A value of `true` indicates to the enforcer that it needs to collect information for this processing unit.

 ##### `collectedInfo`

 Type: `map[string]string`

-Represents the latest information collected by the Defender for this processing unit.
+Represents the latest information collected by the enforcer for this processing unit.

 ##### `controller` [`autogenerated`,`read_only`]